MichJadams/MichJAdams/README.md

 ﻿# Hey, I'm Michaela!

-I'm a software Engineer currently living in Minneapolis ❄.
-I enjoy playing games (Currently Gloomhaven, Magic Arena and Dark Souls II), reading sci-fi and fantasy and riding my bike all around town (also on weightlifting!).
-I'm teaching myself game development in my free time.
+I'm a software Engineer currently living in DC 🏛️.
+I enjoy playing games (Currently Gloomhaven, Disco Elysium and Crusader Kings III), reading sci-fi and fantasy and riding my bike all around town (also on weightlifting!).
+I'm teaching myself C++ and Arabic in my free time.

 ![GitHub Streak](https://streak-stats.demolab.com/?user=michjadams&theme=default)

 ## Projects 📦

+### Completing Programming Principles and Practice With C++ by Bjarne Stroustrup

+I'm doing all the exercises of the entire book.
+One of the beginning ones was baking myself bluberry muffins.

 ### Second Script (![repo here](https://github.com/MichJadams/ArabicTyping))
 No tutorials this time!
 Just stumbling around trying to make a little game to help me learn to type in Arabic.
 I'm using Godot and GDScript.
 As it stands the game starts and allows a player to type in characters.
 If the chracter matches it turns green, if it does not the character changes and turns red.